 Change Your Diet

 Start with healthy nutrients.
-Studies show that oral contraceptives deplete folic acid, magnesium, selenium, zinc, and vitamins B2, B6, B12, C, and E. It would help if you talked to your healthcare provider about supplements that can replenish these.
+Studies show oral contraceptives deplete folic acid, magnesium, selenium, zinc, and vitamins B2, B6, B12, C, and E. It would help if you talked to your healthcare provider about supplements that can replenish these.

 Avoiding greasy, fried, and sugary foods should mitigate several side effects, including nausea, weight gain, and fatigue.
 Instead, consume more fruits and veggies.
-Doing so may both tackle your unpleasant side effects and replenish those depleted nutrients.
+Doing so may tackle your unpleasant side effects and replenish those depleted nutrients.

 Finally, regular moderate exercise can lead to better sex.
 Isn’t that why most women take birth control in the first place?